id-studiolab/Digital-Interfaces/tutorials/01-pomodoro/step6.md

 ---
 layout: default
-title: Step 6 Adding the breaks
+title: "Step 6: Adding the breaks"
 parent: "01 Pomodoro"
 grand_parent: "Tutorials"

 ---

-# Step 6 Adding the breaks
+# Step 6: Adding the breaks
 ## Step 6.1 Short break
 Instead of returning to state_idle, we want to give the user a timed break, which can be either a short break or a long break.
 We start with the short break.
 Add *state_short_break* to your variables.
 When the break is over, we also want to alert the user that their break is over.
 This state, *state_work_alarm*, should also be in your list of variables.
 We also store its duration in a variable called *short_break_duration*.
 It is set to three seconds now: